A quick look at some of the most common eye diseases diagnosed and often treated at Lifetime Eyecare

 Macular degeneration is a chronic, progressive disease that gradually destroys sharp central vision due to a deterioration of the macula, a tiny spot in the central portion of your retina comprised of millions of light-sensing cells.
 Because it is so commonly associated with aging, it is also known as age-related macular degeneration (AMD).
 There are two forms of AMD called “dry,” the most common and with no known treatment, and “wet,” less common and treated with laser procedures or injections.
 Genetic testing is now available to help identify those most likely to develop “wet” macular degeneration.

 In most cases, reversing damage caused by AMD is not possible, but supplements, protection from sunlight, eating a balanced diet and quitting smoking can reduce the risk and progression of macular degeneration.
 For suggestions, speak with your eye care provider at Lifetime Eyecare.

 Dry Eye Disease

 Say goodbye to dry eyes, relief is here!
-Dry eye disease occurs when the eye does not produce enough tears or the quality of tears is poor.
+Dry eye disease occurs when the eye does not produce enough tears, the quality of the tears is poor, or the tears evaporate off the eye too quickly.
 Tears are necessary for maintaining the health of the eyes’ front surface and providing clear vision.
-If you think you have or are suffering from dry eyes.
-Please consult with your doctor to help finding a remedy personalized for you.
+If you think you have or are suffering from dry eyes, please consult with your doctor to help find a remedy personalized for you.

 Lifetime Eyecare has the experience and equipment necessary to diagnose and often treat the eye diseases detailed above, as well as many other eye diseases, at our office in McCook.
-For more information please schedule an appointment with your optometrist, and we’ll be in touch with you shortly.
+For more information, please schedule an appointment with one of our doctors.